Skip to main content

 The What's New in Science series, an outreach program aimed to strengthen UK's relationships with high school science programs, will engage teachers and youth in various scientific areas.
 It will focus specifically on emerging discoveries and developments in the realm of science.

-"The university already has a strong history in supporting science teachers in Kentucky Schools," said Sally
+"The university already has a strong history in supporting science teachers in Kentucky Schools," said

 The College of Arts & Sciences is pleased to announce that the recipients of the 2012-13 A&S Outstanding Teaching Awards are Drs.
 Christia Brown (psychology), Brenna Byrd (MCLLC), Yanira Paz (Hispanic Studies), and Bradley Plaster (physics & astronomy).

 Dr. Christia Brown has been in the psychology department since 2007 and is affiliated with the Children at Risk Research Cluster, Gender and Women’s Studies, and the UK Center for Poverty Research.
 She exemplifies teaching excellence.
 She creates an innovative learning environment in every classroom she enters, whether through engagement activities in her large lecture courses or debates in her smaller seminars.
 One of her students stated, “This is the best class and professor I have ever had at UK.”
-Outside the classroom she is a
+Outside the classroom she

 By Torie Johnson, Kathy Johnson